 We also expect that there will continue to be new laws, regulations, and industry standards concerning privacy, data protection, and information security proposed and enacted in various jurisdictions.
 For example, in May 2018, the General Data Protection Regulation, or GDPR, went into effect in the European Union, or EU.
 The GDPR imposed more stringent data protection requirements and provides greater penalties for noncompliance than previous data protection laws.
 Further, following a referendum in June 2016 in which voters in the United Kingdom approved an exit from the EU, the United Kingdom government has initiated a process to leave the EU, or Brexit.
 Brexit has created uncertainty with regard to the regulation of data protection in the United Kingdom.
 In particular, it is unclear whether the United Kingdom will enact data protection laws or regulations designed to be consistent with the GDPR and how data transfers to and from the United Kingdom will be regulated.
 Additionally, although we have self-certified under the U.S.-EU and U.S.-Swiss Privacy Shield Frameworks with regard to our transfer of certain personal data from the EU and Switzerland to the United States, some regulatory uncertainty remains surrounding the future of data transfers from the EU and Switzerland to the United States, and we are closely monitoring regulatory developments in this area.
 Additionally, California recently enacted legislation, the California Consumer Privacy Act of 2018, that will afford consumers expanded privacy protections when it goes into effect on January 1, 2020.
-Legislators have amended this legislation, and it remains unclear what, if any, modifications will be made to this legislation or how it will be interpreted.
+Legislators have amended this legislation, and regulations governing its enforcement have not yet been finalized.
 The effects of this legislation potentially are far-reaching, however, and may require us to modify our data processing practices and policies and to incur substantial costs and expenses in an effort to comply.
-Similarly, there are a number of legislative proposals in the European Union, the United S
+Similarly, there are a number of legislative proposals in the European Union, the United States, at both the federal and state level,